 - The Foreign Law Guide

 This subscription database provides information about the government, legal system, and sources of law for almost every jurisdiction.
-It also provides guidance on conducting legal research and enables you to identify both primary and secondary law sources for jurisdictions outside the U.S. Content is organized by jurisdiction and by subject.
+It also provides guidance on conducting legal research and enables you to identify both primary and secondary law sources by subject.
 Depending on the jurisdiction and the subject matter, you may find direct links to laws online or citations to relevant print sources.